Questions & Answers

 light laboratory

-Data file in standardized IES (Illuminating Engineering Society) photometric format.
+Data file in the standardized photometric format of the IES (Illuminating Engineering Society).
 It contains data from light measurements and is used to represent lighting situations.

-Luminaires with a light source of up to 1.5 m in length and a maximum total weight of 25 kg can be measured with our in-house far-field goniometer.
+Luminaires with a light source length of up to 1.5 m and a maximum total weight of 25 kg can be measured with our in-house far-field goniometer.

-Light distribution curves (LVK for short) of the luminaires are created in our light laboratory using far-field goniometers.
-A LVK is intended to convey a visual two-dimensional impression of the three-dimensional distribution of the light from an LED lamp.
-This is represented by a polar diagram, with polar coordinates representing the luminous intensity and the radial scaling representing the beam angle.
+Light distribution curves (LDCs) are generated from the luminaires in our lighting laboratory using a far-field goniometer.
+An LDC is intended to provide a visual, two-dimensional impression of the three-dimensional distribution of light from an LED luminaire.
+This is represented by a polar diagram, where polar coordinates represent the luminous intensity and the radial scale represents the beam angle.

-Furthermore, the luminous flux of the lamp is measured in the unit lumen (lm).
-The luminous flux is a physiological parameter and indicates the radiant power radiated from a light source in all directions and evaluated by the eye.
+Furthermore, the luminous flux of the lamp is measured in lumens (lm).
+Luminous flux is a physiological measurement and indicates the radiant power emitted by a light source in all directions and perceived by the eye.
 Lumen is a purely quantitative measure of radiant power.
-In order to be able to assess the quality, the spectrum must be measured.
-This is then evaluated according to CRI, CQS and other photometric methods or procedures.
+To assess the quality, the spectrum must be measured.
+This is then evaluated according to CRI, CQS, and other photometric methods and procedures.

-The color quality scale (CQS) describes a quantitative method for determining the color rendering of a light source.
-A spectrally measured light source is given a numerical value between 0 and 100 using this method.
-The index of a light source describes the color rendering properties of a comparable reference light source.
-The method uses 15 specially selected saturated test colors from the Munsell color system, unlike the CRI method where only 8 CIE test colors are used.
+The Color Quality Scale (CQS) is a quantitative method for determining the color rendering of a light source.
+A spectrally measured light source is assigned a numerical value between 0 and 100 using this method.
+The index of a light source describes its color rendering characteristics relative to a comparable reference light source.
+The method uses 15 specially selected saturated test colors from the Munsell color system, unlike the CRI method, which uses only 8 CIE test colors.

-The correlated color temperature CCT (correlated color temperature) is the relative color temperature of a white light source and is specified in Kelvin.
-By definition, it is the temperature of the Plank radiator associated with a particular color of light emanating from the radiation source.
+The correlated color temperature (CCT) is the relative color temperature of a white light source and is given in Kelvin.
+By definition, it is the temperature of the Planckian radiator that corresponds to a specific color of light emitted by the light source.

 Examples of typical color temperatures are: